Baaggii/erp-web-next/docs/transaction-form-config.md

 - **moduleLabel** – optional label for the parent module
 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs
+- **dateFields** – list of columns considered transaction dates
+- **transTypeField** – column that stores the transaction type
+- **transTypeValue** – value inserted into the transaction type field when adding a new row

 Example snippet: